JJSwigut/KlippaKlip/README.md

 * for pinning frequently used snippets
 * TODO: Keeping a running history of recently copied items
 * TODO: Available from the menu bar
+* TODO: Search bar to quickly find snippets by title or content

 ## Libraries
 * SqlDelight for persistence